PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Idea, that russian speaking telecommunication and police & bank employees could racket out money from people could only link to corrupted employees.
 In this case scenario it's strange, that everyone turning a blind eye, that something like that are allowed in the country.
 Understanding a foreign language is not a feat at all & not many moved persons to the Lithuania try to learn a new language.
-* For corrupted scammers who works or pretend as working in legal entity could be placed sanctions, that forbid their working career, e.g. computer hacker who made a huge cybersecurity incident has got forbidden to use an Internet.
+* For corrupted scammers who works or pretend as working in legal entity could be placed sanctions, that forbid their working career, e.g. IT computer hacker who made a huge cybersecurity incident has got forbidden to use an Internet.
 * Exists financial [ombudsman](https://www.britannica.com/topic/ombudsman) who are investigating citizens’ complaints of bureaucratic abuse, so those impersonators could be checked more in detail.
 * Exists new trend of refunding scammed money, so financial institutions could implement more strict countermeasures for protecting financial asset(s).
 * Risk Management could provide ideas, that scammers could use pretext by stealing money from bank accounts of their victims & in most cases of given roles are not related to official privilege of a "debt collector".